ENBANATHANV/HALF_ADDER_SUBTRACTOR/README.md

 #### Result:
-Thus design a half adder and half subtractor circuit and verified its truth table in Quartus using Verilog programming.
+Designed a half adder and half subtractor circuit and verified its truth table in Quartus using Verilog programming.